jikoriko/Genus/README.md

 # Genus
 2d MMO Engine WIP

- Programed using C# and Visual Studio, OpenGL rendering using OpenTK
+ Programed using C# and Visual Studio, OpenGL rendering using OpenTK and the game editor uses WinForms

  1: build all 4 projects: